The Extraction Plan

 );

-In this case, the result is a simple string.
+In this case, the result is a simple string which is probably the title of the targeted post.

 bob.work(